NietoDeveloper/Pharmacy/server/README.md

 docker-compose up --build
 ```

-Once the containers are up, the API is available at `localhost:3001` (or as configured).
+Once the containers are up, the API is accessible on its configured port.

 ---